Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 Why the core is Web-APIs-only, the guaranteed-safe /edge subpath, the Node-only subpaths, and per-runtime notes for Workers, Vercel Edge, Deno, and Bun.

 @deuz-sdk/core runs on Web APIs only.
-There are no node:* imports, no Buffer, no process, and no ambient time or randomness in the core — so the same build ships to Node, Cloudflare Workers, Vercel Edge, Deno, Bun, and the browser.
+There are no node:* imports, no Buffer, and no process; clock and id sources are replaceable seams with documented Web-API host defaults.
+The same build therefore ships to Node, Cloudflare Workers, Vercel Edge, Deno, Bun, and the browser.
 Use the /edge subpath when you want a compile-time guarantee that nothing Node-only sneaks into your edge bundle.

 What "edge-safe" means here

-The core touches only APIs that exist in every modern JS runtime: fetch, Web Streams (ReadableStream/TransformStream), TextEncoder/TextDecoder, WebCrypto, and atob/btoa.
-Anything stateful or non-deterministic is injected through the single Dependencies seam instead of being read from the ambient environment — including the HTTP transport (fetch), the clock, id generation, logging, tracing, and key resolution.
+The core touches only APIs that exist in every modern JS runtime: fetch, Web Streams (ReadableStream/TransformStream), TextEncoder/TextDecoder, WebCrypto, timers, and atob/btoa.
+Anything stateful or non-deterministic used by inference is replaceable through the single Dependencies seam — including the HTTP transport, clock, id generation, logging, tracing, and key resolution.
+When omitted, the clock and id seams use the host's Date.now() and crypto.randomUUID().

-The following are banned in the core by lint, and the build fails if they appear:
+The following are banned in ordinary core code by lint, and the build fails if they appear without a narrowly documented default:

 BannedUse instead